 ZMA (occasionally): Zinc (30mg), Magnesium (450 mg) and Vitamin B6 (10 mg).

 ZMA, or zinc magnesium aspartate, is a popular supplement among athletes, bodybuilders, and fitness enthusiasts.
 It contains a combination of three ingredients; zinc, magnesium, and vitamin B6.
 It boosts muscle growth and strength and improves muscle endurance and recovery and most importantly, sleep quality.

 This is what happens during this stage of sleep: This stage is the beginning of deep sleep, as the brain begins producing slower delta waves.
 You won’t experience any eye movement or muscle activity.
 At this point, it becomes a little harder for you to be awakened, because your body becomes less responsive to outside stimuli.
 Then, your brain produces even more delta waves and you move into an even deeper, more restorative stage of sleep next.
 It’s most difficult to wake up during this stage.
 This is when the body repairs muscles and tissues, stimulates growth and development, boosts immune function, and builds up energy for the next day.
-To read the whole article, click here.
-This is why I take ZMA, it just basically guarantees that you’ll get into that crucial sleep stage 🙂
+To read the whole article on ‘How to increase REM Sleep’ – Check out this link.
+This is why I take ZMA, it just basically guarantees that you’ll get into that crucial sleep stage :)

 That’s why it’s recommended to take ZMA 30 – 60 minutes prior to bedtime and on an empty stomach to help synchronise absorption with sleep.
 Also, the product should not be taken with foods or supplements containing calcium because calcium blocks the absorption of zinc.